 - If the port is forwarded or triggered successfully, then a black window will appear which confirms that you have successfully done the settings.

 Q #3) Is Port triggering safe?

 Answer: It is not assured but yes it is safe to a great extent as the remote access is given to only one computer for VPN tunneling and other services.
-Port is opened only for a short period.
-Thus it is safe from multiple kinds of virus and DNS attacks.
+The Port is open only for a short period.
+Thus it is safe from multiple kinds of viruses and DNS attacks.

 Q #4) What are the risks of Port triggering?

 Answer: When we open the port directly for some time, then there is a high risk of an attack of malware virus and hackers if they will get to know our port details and IP address.
 In this way, they can enter directly into the network through this.